 I’ve always been what you call a ‘good Christian girl’.
-Grown up in a Christian home and went to church as much as I was able, and yet somehow I’ve missed some basics of our faith, including why we take communion.
+Grown up in a Christian home and went to church as much as I was able, and yet somehow I’ve missed some basics of our faith, including why we take the Holy communion.
 A couple of years ago I really started digging deep into this, studying the Scriptures and reading books by well known authors and teachers, and I began to see a whole side of sharing communion that I was totally missing.

 Let’s dig in, beginning with a testimony of the power in taking communion in desperate circumstances, by Robyn Small, my husband’s aunty and co-pastor with her husband of a church in Toowoomba Australia.